Saturday 15 June 2024

 Inscription(s)/Marks/Lettering:

-He wrote a life of the sculptor Joseph Nollekens, Nollekens and his Times, pub.
+He wrote a warts and all life of the sculptor Joseph Nollekens, Nollekens and his Times, pub.
 1828, that was noted for its "malicious candour", and was a keeper of prints for the British Museum from 1815.

-JT Smith also worked for Nollekens, after a brief apprenticeship he went on to study under the engraver and history painter John Keyse Sherwin from 1781- 4 before working as a drawing master and draughtsman for his longstanding patrons John Charles Crowle and Sir James Winter Lake.
+JT Smith had also worked for the sculptor Nollekens, but after a brief apprenticeship, he went on to study under the engraver and history painter John Keyse Sherwin from 1781- 4, before working as a drawing master and draughtsman for his longstanding patrons John Charles Crowle and Sir James Winter Lake.

-Nathaniel Smith had owned the bust of Hogarth by Roubiliac and probably the model of Trump - sold by the auctioneer Dodd (1771 - 1850) of 101 St Martin's Lane - 26 April 1809 (see below).
+Nathaniel Smith had owned the bust of Hogarth by Roubiliac and probably a model of Trump - the bust was sold by the auctioneer Dodd (1771 - 1850) of 101 St Martin's Lane - 26 April 1809 (see the image below).

 Note Trump at the feet of Hogarth.